 (And, what age is appropriate for a slumber party?)

-But, before we get to the fantastic list of sleepover ideas and themes . . .
+But, before we get to the fantastic list of sleepover things to do . . .

 What is the difference between a sleepover and slumber party?

-DON’T MISS THE AWESOME SLEEPOVER FOOD IDEAS LATER IN THE POST!
+DON’T MISS THE AWESOME SLUMBER PARTY IDEAS AND SLEEPOVER FOOD IDEAS LATER IN THE POST!

 SO . . .